A vendor arranges seafood in his store on November 19, 2025, in Tokyo, Japan. Photo: IC

 "This is exactly why Japan's business community is deeply alarmed by the reckless behavior of certain politicians - their actions directly undermine the core interests of Japanese companies," Chen said.
 "These politicians are completely disregarding the real interests of their own corporate sector."

-Backlash against Takaichi’s provocative China-related stance has continued to mount inside Japan.
-Japanese scholars, former government officials and media figures held a press conference in Tokyo on Monday, urging Takaichi to immediately retract her earlier erroneous remarks, warning the comments could further strain Japan-China relations, Xinhua reported.
+Backlash against Takaichi's provocative stance has continued to mount inside Japan.
+Scholars, former government officials and media figures held a press conference in Tokyo on Monday, urging Takaichi to immediately retract her earlier erroneous remarks, warning the comments could further strain Japan-China relations, Xinhua reported.

-Responding to if China will arrange their visits, the Foreign Ministry spokesperson Guo Jiakun said on December 2 that “we noted the reports and also found that many visionary people in Japan are deeply concerned over the negative influence and grave consequences of Prime Minister Sanae Takaichi’s erroneous remarks on Taiwan.”
+Responding to questions as to whether China will arrange their visits, Foreign Ministry spokesperson Guo Jiakun said on December 2 that "we noted the reports and also found that many visionary people in Japan are deeply concerned over the negative influence and grave consequences of Prime Minister Sanae Takaichi's erroneous remarks on Taiwan."

 Chen stressed that Japanese business groups should recognize that the root cause of their current difficulties lies in Takaichi's erroneous remarks, and they should urge the Takaichi cabinet to correct course.